Frequently Asked Questions (FAQ)

 - The recognition of Three Stress Reflexes, common to all humans.
 How they are triggered, the problems they can cause, and how to resolve them…

-Stretching does nothing to resolve Sensory Motor Amnesia.
+Stretching, and particularly static stretching does not resolve Sensory Motor Amnesia.
 When we stretch we are at the mercy of the Stretch Reflex.
 The Stretch Reflex is a protective automatic response mechanism built into the spinal cord.
 It is designed to protect our muscles from injury.
 Because it is a spinal cord reflex, there is no new learning for the brain during a stretch.
 No learning, no lasting change.

 Pandiculation engages the brain, is faster, more effective and feels better.

-If you are experiencing pain and/or discomfort after your practice there are a few potential problems.
+If you are experiencing pain and/or discomfort during or after your practice there are a few potential problems.

 You are using too much effort.
 Somatics must be done gently.
 This can be a challenging concept in our ‘more is better’, ‘harder, faster’ culture.
 Slow down, see how gently you can do the movements.
 The less effort you use the more you will be able to feel, and the better your results will be.